top of page

 When we choose to believe that we aren’t as good as someone else because we don’t have one thing or another that we wish we had, we are doubting God’s goodness and believing the lie that He must love them more than He loves us because He has given them what we want.
 That could lead us to some very selfish thinking because it sets us to thinking that we deserve more than anyone else.

 When we focus on the things that are lies we start to believe them.
 Just as those lies drag us down emotionally there are lies that bring us down spiritually.
-When we hear and believe lives about our spiritual nature we too often fall into the trap of believing them without question.
+When we hear and believe lies about our spiritual nature we too often fall into the trap of believing them without question.
 And this believing of lies leads us to believe that we aren’t really God’s.
 Some of those lies are that we need to work to earn our salvation.
 If this were true then Jesus wouldn’t have needed to come and die for our sins.
-We may hear and believe the lie that we can never be good enough for God.
-While that has truth it is only a partial truth which makes it a lie as it leads us once again to the thought that we are to be working for our salvation.
+Or we may hear and believe the lie that we can never be good enough for God.
+While that has truth, it is only a partial truth which makes it a lie as it leads us once again to the thought that we are to be working for our salvation.
 The truth is simply this: God loves us enough to send His Son to die for our sins.
 He sees the truth of us and still loves us.
 And if we love Him we will live to show how much we love Him.

 Making It Personal